bkmashiro/DSP-report/ca/main.typ

 - *Testing Capacity*: Developed countries conducted more comprehensive testing, leading to higher case detection rates

 The study also revealed that:
-- Economic recovery followed a consistent pattern globally, with GDP decline in 2020 followed by recovery in 2021-2022
 - Policy efficiency (measured as mortality rate per unit of stringency) was higher in high-income countries
-- Healthcare system capacity and reporting standards varied significantly across income levels

 These findings highlight the complex relationship between health and economic indicators during the COVID-19 pandemic, suggesting that traditional assumptions about healthcare system effectiveness may need to be reconsidered in the context of global health crises.